MoAnasMajid/Benchmarking-Computer-Vision-Surveillance-Algorithms-for-Practical-Traffic-Applications/Implementation.md

          directory content/TrackEval/data/gt/mot_challenge/ABC-train/ABC-01/gt.

       ii.
 Here we need to place two files in the directory-
-          A. gt.txt (one we dowloaded from the MOT17-09-SDP dataset)
-          B. seqinfo.ini file with the following contents:
+          i. gt.txt (one we dowloaded from the MOT17-09-SDP dataset) ii. seqinfo.ini file with the following contents:
              [Sequence]
              name=ABC
              seqLength= number of frames (eg. 800)